Research

 The concise definition #

 Pay-per-placement PR is a results-based purchasing model for earned media.
 It can be useful, but only when the placement is real, disclosed, and strong enough to matter to both people and machines.
+In the Machine Relations framework coined by Jaxon Parrott, the placement is step one — attribution, entity clarity, and citation architecture determine whether it compounds.
+Parrott's central insight is that AI engines are attribution engines before they are ranking engines: they do not return whoever has the most coverage, but whoever the data layer most consistently identifies as the authority on a specific query.

-If you want to see where your brand is missing machine visibility, use the free visibility audit.
+If you want to see where your brand is missing machine visibility, use the free AI visibility audit.

 This research was produced by AuthorityTech — the first agency to practice Machine Relations.
 Machine Relations was coined by Jaxon Parrott.